dascritch/cpu-audio/README.md

 * Demonstration page : https://dascritch.net/vrac/.projets/audiowc/index.html
 * `<link rel="import">` polyfilled with [webcomponentsjs](https://github.com/webcomponents/webcomponentsjs)

-Copyright © 2014 Xavier "dascritch" Mouton-Dubosc ; Licence GPL 3
+Copyright © 2014-2018 Xavier "dascritch" Mouton-Dubosc ; Licence GPL 3

 Features
 ----------

 * standards first, de-polyfillable, future-proof ;
 * hyperlink `<audio>` tags to a specific time, [Media Fragment standards](https://www.w3.org/TR/media-frags/) ;
-* add an UI ;
-* Customizable UI via attributes and CSS variables ;
+* add an UI, customizable via attributes and CSS variables ;
 * recall the player where it was unexpectedly left (click on a link when playing) ;
 * play only one sound in the page ;
 * global `<cpu-controller>` .

 It could have been done via polyfills or frameworks, but I wanted a plain standard, vanilla javascript, easy to install and configure.

 Beware, WebComponents is a to-be-implemented-elsewhere standard.
 Will work mainly on :